 Illumination conquering darkness continues as a motif in “It’s Always Been You,” a poetic incantation over waves of melodic guitar lines: “Since the first star split the black, split the silence in two … It’s always been you.”

-“Let’s Make It Last” is a dreamy whisper of a song about the fleeting nature of life and love: “Stay, for a little while / Share a glass beside the fire,” LaMontagne sings, as a major chord warbles into a lounge-worthy major seventh, saved from schmaltz by subtle instrumentation and genuine emotion.
+“Let’s Make It Last” is a dreamy whisper of a song about the fleeting nature of life and love.
+LaMontagne sings: “Stay, for a little while / Share a glass beside the fire,” as a major chord warbles into a lounge-worthy major seventh, saved from schmaltz by subtle instrumentation and genuine emotion.

 At about the record’s halfway point, the tempo jumps on the rocker “As Black as Blood is Blue.”
-Over searing electric guitar, LaMontagne sings “My heart … as black as blood is blue.”
+Over searing electric guitar, LaMontagne wails: “My heart … as black as blood is blue.”
 The song’s bridge approaches Black Sabbath-level heaviness.
-LaMontagne growls: “There’s nowhere to hide from the light of electric soul …” Another rocker, “No Answer Arrives” thumps with a churning beat, reverb and feedback, as LaMontagne asks, “Where is the light that used to shine on me?”
+LaMontagne growls: “There’s nowhere to hide from the light of electric soul …” Another rocker, “No Answer Arrives,” thumps with a churning beat, reverb and feedback, as LaMontagne asks, “Where is the light that used to shine on me?”

 Part of the Light is LaMontagne’s seventh album, but the singer/songwriter, producer and multi-instrumentalist retains an aura of mystery about himself.
 He rarely grants interviews, and no photo of him appears on the record’s artwork.

 Does the 1970s vibe of Part of the Light mean the record is derivative and unoriginal?
 No. The best artists soak up their influences, add their own genes to the mix and birth something new.
 And some music, like LaMontagne’s latest, takes a while to get into—but then rewards our patience by proving better and longer lasting than those flavors designed to instantly please.